DomFord/ccgr-website/content/home/educations.md

 Visiting PhD students from other institutions are welcome depending on capacity and relevance to the research of at least one faculty member.

-# Master's Education

-Our two-year MSc programme in Games provides you with technical and social science knowledge on how computer games work, how they are designed and how they have a social impact on us.
-You will work with some of the world’s leading game researchers, and you will have the opportunity to become a computer games expert yourself.
-We currently offer two tracks: Game Technology, with a focus on programming, and Game Design and Theory.

-More information about the games programme can be found [here](http://en.itu.dk/Programmes/MSc-Programmes/Games).